lordofhunger/rods-wallpapers/README.md

-# Wallpapers
+# 🎴 Aesthetic Wallpapers Collection

-In this directory you can find some wallpapers I have collected over the years, some of which I've used myself, others I just thought were neat but not for me.

-Wallpapers are mainly Chainsaw Man, Tengoku Daimakyou/Heavenly Delusion, with some others as well on the side.

-If you are one of the artists or know one of them, feel free to send me a message to ask for credit, as these are mainly wallpapers I have had lying around for a very long while.
+A curated personal collection of wallpapers gathered over the years — some I've used in my rices, others I just found visually striking.
+Mostly anime-inspired, with an emphasis on darker, emotional, or atmospheric styles.

+> 🌌 Featuring **Chainsaw Man**, **Tengoku Daimakyou / Heavenly Delusion**, and more.

+---

+### 🗂️ Structure

+Wallpapers are sorted into folders by theme, series, or aesthetic.
+There are currently **34 wallpapers** across **8 categories**.

+---

+### 🧩 Preview

+*(Coming soon — screenshots of setups using these wallpapers)*

+---

+### ✒️ Credits

+I don’t own these artworks.
+If you’re the artist (or know them), feel free to reach out and I’ll gladly credit or remove it.

+---

+### 📥 How to Use

+- Clone or download the repo or individual wallpapers
+- Use them as wallpapers, share them in your setups

+---

+### ✨ Also check out

+I'm working on matching **colour schemes** and **terminal rices** for some of these wallpapers.
+These will be linked here soon.
+Example setups may follow.

+---

 -rod